mtamannaee/Vis-Trec/ReadMe.md

 This program is written with Python 3.6 verion.
 The error hapends because the Python3.7 is has its own version of Tcl and Tk. when we run the pyhton file a test on the path of the Tcl and Tk library will fail and causes errors.
 ### How can I fix it?
-Update to Python 3.6
+Update to Python 3.6.
 Some usefull links of updating to Python 3.6 :
-<p>To install Python 3.6 Ubuntu : http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/
+* To install Python 3.6 Ubuntu : http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/
-  To install in Windows: Go to Python Official Download Website (https://www.python.org/downloads/), download and install the exe file.
+* To install in Windows: Go to Python Official Download Website (https://www.python.org/downloads/), download and install the exe file.
-  To install in Mac OS X:Go to Python Official Download Page(https://www.python.org/downloads/), download Mac OS X and install it.</p>
+* To install in Mac OS X:Go to Python Official Download Page(https://www.python.org/downloads/), download Mac OS X and install it.